hnelken/indy-maze/readme.txt

 DOC JONES SHORTEST PATH ALGORITHM - README

-Run the ant build file (build.xml), it works.
+Run the ant build file (build.xml).

+Algorithm:

+Given a matrix of nodes, this finds the shortest path from the bottom right node to the top left node regardless of what nodes are connected.
+This will be done with the use of a single "plank" that connects two unconnected nodes if it results in a shorter path.

 To use the algorithm: